 Some people that have tooth pain, may end up needing to get their tooth extracted (tooth pulled out).
 These patients are relieved that with tooth removal, their abscess or tooth pain should go away.
 A Dry Socket can happen after any tooth extraction, including after a wisdom tooth extraction.

-Some people, unfortunately, do not form a blood clot where the tooth is extracted.
+Some people, unfortunately, do not form a blood clot when the tooth is extracted.
 This can be due to a variety of reasons.

 Usually, those that have a dental bone graft placed into the extraction socket are less likely to have a dry socket.

-Dry socket usually will heal over a period of time - though, this process can be quite painful.
+A dry socket usually will heal over some time - though, this process can be quite painful.